danielpolok/map-captioning/README.md

        - `ollama`
      - `model`: Name of the model that supports vision capabilities for captioning.
      - `prompt_template`: Name of the prompt template from the `data/prompt_templates` directory.

+## Results Exploration:
+The results from the pipeline, including the generated captions and dataset, are available for further exploration in the file `eda/results/exploration.ipynb`.

 ## Initialization Instructions:

 1. **Set up environment variables:**